Ashley Nankervis – Beware of This Real Estate Scammer!

 The three culprits didn’t let Investa catch wind of this crime.

-In 2009, Investa Residential had entered into a Deed of Put and Call with Queensland Property Centre Pty Ltd to buy Lot 191.
+In 2009, Investa Residential entered into a Deed of Put and Call with Queensland Property Centre Pty Ltd to buy Lot 191.
 This deal was worth $195,000.

 Investa was unaware that the company they purchased Lot 191 from was under the control of Barclay’s wife.